WellthCare

 Actionable Steps for Employers and HR Leaders

-• Focus on Value-Based Design: Analyze whether covering certain preventive devices (like hearing aids) could reduce downstream medical costs (like dementia-related care) and improve overall workforce productivity and retention.
+• Focus on Value-Based Design: Analyze whether covering certain preventive devices (like hearing aids) could reduce downstream medical costs (like dementia-related care) and improve workforce productivity and retention.

 ← Back to Blog